arbor-sim/arbor/doc/gs_quick_start.rst

-.. _single:
+.. _gs_quick_start:

 Quick start: a single cell model
 ================================

 Building and testing detailed models of individual cells, then optimizing their parameters is usually the first step in building models with multi-compartment cells.
 Arbor supports a *single cell model* workflow for this purpose, which is a good way to introduce Arbor's cell modeling concepts and approach.

 This guide will walk through a series of single cell models of increasing complexity.
 Links are provide to separate documentation that covers relevant topics in more detail.

+In an interactive Python interpreter, you can use ``help()`` on any class or function to obtain some documentation.
+E.g.: ``help(arbor.gap_junction_connection)`` will print :class:`this<arbor._arbor.gap_junction_connection>`.

 .. _single_soma: